-The UT Center for Advanced Medical Simulation, established in early 2007, is a “state of the art” 6500 square foot simulation center offering medical teams at the UT Graduate School of Medicine and UT Medical Center opportunities to master medical skills using life-size human patient simulators, laparoscopic and endoscopic simulators, and other skills-building models.
+The UT Center for Advanced Medical Simulation, established in early 2007, is a state of the art 6500 square foot simulation center offering medical teams at the UT Graduate School of Medicine (UTGSM), UT Medical Center (UTMC), and healthcare professionals across the region opportunities to master medical skills using life-size human patient simulators, laparoscopic and endoscopic simulators, and other skills-building models.

 Medical simulation is the imitation of real-life experience including the use of task and virtual reality trainers, as well as standardized patients to refine technical and clinical skills of healthcare professionals.
 Medical simulation immerses the learners into an artificial but lifelike medical environment where skills can be learned and practiced with immediate feedback from peer and/or faculty observers or computerized performance metrics integrated into some simulators.
 Simulation can replicate almost any diagnostic or therapeutic situation, from simple IV insertions using low-fidelity task technology to complicated surgeries using high-fidelity, computerized manikins or virtual reality modules.

 At the UT Center for Advanced Medical Simulation, physicians, students, and other members of the healthcare team attain not only improvement in individual skills, but also learn and practice team skills that are essential for patient safety.
 This type of multi-faceted, orchestrated training improves critical thinking, decision making, and clinical techniques - all without imparting risk to a real patient.

 The UT Center for Advanced Medical Simulation is the only facility in Tennessee and one of just 68 in the world to earn accreditation as a Level I Comprehensive Accredited Education Institute (AEI) from the American College of Surgeons (ACS).
 The Level I designation is the top accreditation available.